 Next.js has become a go-to framework for developers looking to build fast, scalable, and modern web applications.
 Its server-side rendering (SSR) and static site generation (SSG) capabilities make it an excellent choice for creating SEO-friendly websites.
 However, simply using Next.js doesn’t guarantee high search engine rankings.
 To truly optimize your Next.js application for SEO, you need to implement specific strategies and best practices.

-In this blog post, we’ll explore actionable tips to help you improve your Next.js app’s SEO performance and ensure it ranks higher in search engine results pages (SERPs).
+In this blog post, we’ll explore actionable tips to help you maximize the SEO potential of your Next.js application and improve your website’s visibility in search engine results.

 One of the biggest advantages of Next.js is its ability to render pages on the server (SSR) or generate static pages at build time (SSG).
 Both approaches are SEO-friendly because they provide search engines with fully rendered HTML, making it easier for crawlers to index your content.

-By choosing the right rendering method for each page, you can ensure that your content is optimized for both users and search engines.
+By choosing the right rendering method for each page, you can ensure that search engines can easily crawl and index your content.

 next/head

-ComponentMetadata plays a crucial role in SEO.
-Search engines rely on meta tags to understand the content of your pages.
-Next.js provides the next/head
+ComponentMetadata plays a crucial role in SEO, as it helps search engines understand the content of your pages.
+In Next.js, you can use the next/head

 Here’s an example of how to use next/head